verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Sample-Level-QC.md

 <img src="figure/summary-1.png" title="plot of chunk summary" alt="plot of chunk summary" style="display: block; margin: auto;" />

 If we see any relationships that we do not expect, it may be worth a closer look.
-We could also compare additional columns (only a few were included attempt to keep this plot scrutable).
+We could also compare additional columns (only a few were included to keep this plot scrutable).

 --------------------------------------------------------
 _Next_: [Part 4: Variant-Level QC](./Variant-Level-QC.md)